 The Fund invests in financial assets for the primary purpose of obtaining a return in terms of both investment income and increased capital value.
-Cash based deposits and investments other than fixed interest investments are subject to interest rate risks, which represent the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Cash based deposits and investments in fixed interest are subject to interest rate risks, which represent the risk that the fair value or future cash flows of a financial instruments will fluctuate because of changes in market interest rates.
 The Pension Fund Panel and its investment advisors regularly monitor the Fund's interest rate risk exposure during the year.